falbd/Multi-Stage-ATS/README.md

 └── README.md             // This file

 ✅ Future Enhancements
-Authentication and Role Management.
+Authentication and Role Management

-Email notifications on stage changes.
+Email notifications on stage changes

-Dashboard and analytics.
+Dashboard and analytics

-Frontend with Blazor/React for user interaction.
+Frontend with Blazor/React for user interaction

-Dockerization for clean deployment.
+CI/CD deployment to Azure/AWS using GitHub Actions and Docker

 🤝 Contributions
 Pull requests are welcome.
 For significant changes, open an issue first to discuss what you would like to change.